nxxm/cpp-gh-action/README.md

 ## NXXM
 Please visit our website : https://nxxm.github.io
+This action will allow you to compile C++ code for WebAssembly or Linux.

 # Usage
 Create a ``.yml`` file under ``.github/workflows`` with the following contents

-### Configuration to check if your code compiles under linux
+### Configuration to check if your code compiles

 ```yml
 name: CI